 .
 The 50-state report, released by the University of Wisconsin’s Population Health Institute and the Robert Wood Johnson Foundation, helps public health and community leaders, policy-makers, consumers and others to see how healthy their county is, compare it with others within their state and find ways to improve the health of their community.

 Goodreads is a great site to find recommendations of books to read, take some quizzes to test your knowledge about books, and find some trivia about books and authors.
 For those who read a lot, the site also has a section where you can record and keep track of the books you've read.
 The site also has lists of the best books of the year in several categories.
 Take a look at what Goodreads has to offer.
 It's free to sign up.

 How do you decide whether to keep reading a book?

-Website access on your Mobile Device just got better!
+Website access on your Mobile Device - try it out!

 Navajo County Library District has discontinued its subscription to Library Anywhere, a downloadable app to access the online catalog on your mobile device.
 Instead our website has now been configured so that when you go to www.navajocountylibraries.org on your mobile phone or tablet, you are prompted to "Try the library's mobile site".
 No app needed.
 This will make it much easier to view content, search the catalog, and see the member libraries' hours and addresses while on the go.